Mr. PlayasMexico's Insider Beach Guide

 Eating in Mazunte

-El Aguamiel is the spot that threads the needle — honest local cooking with a small menu that changes daily, reasonable prices, and a terrace that catches the evening breeze.
-The fresh agua de tamarind and the enfrijoladas are both worth ordering.
+El Aguamiel threads the needle — honest local cooking with a small daily-changing menu, reasonable prices, and a terrace that catches the evening breeze.
+The agua de tamarind and the enfrijoladas are both worth ordering.
+Natural Mystic is the reliable mezcal bar: good selection from small Oaxacan producers and a pace appropriate for a long evening.

 Frequently Asked Questions